 - Administrative capabilities, such as setting up users within profile groups, assigning security levels, and security governance

 A maximum of six power supplies can be installed in the Enterprise Chassis.
 Either 2500W or 2100W power supplies are available.
 Two 2500W power supplies are standard in model 8721-A1x.
+Two 2100W power supplies are standard in model LRx.
 Additional power supplies are orderable per the following table.
 All installed power supplies must be the same.

 |Description||Part number||System x|